XiaodongYangQF/XiaodongYangQF/README.md

 # Xiaodong

 I am a graduate of Quantitative Finance and I achieved certified FRM.
+My interests generally lie in the field of FinTech.

 ## Skills and Experiences
 ### IT Literacy